rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 [^hickey1983uniform]: Hickey, Timothy, and Jacques Cohen.
 "Uniform random generation of strings in a context-free language."
 SIAM Journal on Computing 12.4 (1983): 645-655.
 [^mairson1994generating]: Harry G. Mairson.
 Generating words in a context-free language uniformly at random.
 Information Processing Letters, 49(2):95{99, 28 January 1994
+[^gore1997a]: Gore, Vivek, et al. "A quasi-polynomial-time algorithm for sampling words from a context-free language."
+Information and Computation 134.1 (1997): 59-74.

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>